 In addition, to offset this decision, starting from , DEGIRO has decided to further reduce the already low trading fees.
 The variable part of European shares is reduced by 0.008% and futures and options contracts cost now € 0.15 less than before.
 On the US markets, on the other hand, it will soon be possible to trade at zero commissions, paying only a monthly fee of € 2.50.

 In light of all this, DEGIRO continues to be one of the most reliable and low-cost brokers for investing in the best conditions.

 Risk disclosure: Investing involves risk of loss

 Disclaimer: The main mission of Qualebroker.com is to provide objective and unbiased reviews, comparisons, opinions and analysis.
 Qualebroker.com does not provide any advice or solicitation for investments.
 The trading of financial instruments represents a high level of risk in which all the capital invested can potentially be lost.
 Only those who are aware of this risk should trade in the financial markets.
-Operating from an online business perspective, Qualibroker.com may be remunerated by third party advertisers.
-This remuneration should not be construed as an endorsement or recommendation by Qualibroker.com, nor will it affect our reviews, analyzes or opinions in any way.
+Operating from an online business perspective, Qualebroker.com may be remunerated by third party advertisers.
+This remuneration should not be construed as an endorsement or recommendation by Qualebroker.com, nor will it affect our reviews, analyzes or opinions in any way.
 For more information please consult our disclaimer.